opf/openproject/README.md

 `rake db:migrate`

-There is a seed file to load a default TaskboardCardConfiguration model, although this is not strictly required.
+There is a seed file to load a default ExportCardConfiguration model, although this is not strictly required.

 Deinstallation